 Dear Alan Winde and Peter Meyers

-At our Feb 1 2014 meeting at the Log-Inn Hotel, you promised to deliver detailed budgets of Knysna Tourism but have so far failed to do so.
+At our 1 Feb 2014 meeting at the Log-Inn Hotel, you promised to deliver detailed budgets of Knysna Tourism but have so far failed to do so.
 However, in an email, you said, “I am aware that Mike’s mail below asks for deeper detail on the tourism budgets.
 Once he gives me the detail needed I will ask for it on your behalf and report back to the group.”
-I’d clearly asked for a budget, as i have many times, that shows exactly who got paid what.
-Nevertheless, to seize the opportunity for 100% clarity on Knysna Tourism’s finances, i’ve supplied a summary of my previously, unanswered questions (which are 100% relevant).
+I’d clearly asked for a budget, as I have many times, that shows exactly who got paid what.
+Nevertheless, to seize the opportunity for 100% clarity on Knysna Tourism’s finances, I’ve supplied a summary of my previous, unanswered questions (which are 100% relevant).

 It is further notable that you, Alan, have refused several requests for an audio copy of the Log-Inn meeting – that recording should have been the foundation for follow-up.
 It makes no sense (except if the reason is to delay) that i provide the minutes (from memory) of the meeting before you will give me the recording you have in your possession.
 The recording would be 100% accurate.
 It shows bias or faked interest that not one person, besides myself, has requested that recording so that this process moved along quicker – where’s the sincerity?

-Note that this is the last time that i will CC those who were at said meeting yet have being non-participatory or have stated their non-participation.
+Note that this is the last time that I will CC those who were at said meeting yet have been non-participatory or have stated their non-participation.
 Let’s be active!